vitmalina/w2ui/server/node/db2/readme.md

 Note that a user can only be at one posision, but there might be posisions without locataions

 The example is not yet finnished but can serve as a starting point and example.
-I have tried to reuse and look at the postgress node implementation foud here, http://w2ui.com/kickstart/
+I have tried to reuse and look at the postgress node implementation found here, http://w2ui.com/kickstart/

 ## Installation